Meyiwa123/Autonomous-Vehicle/README.md

 # AAV
-This repository contains a ROS2 package for an autonomous vehicle project, demonstrating GPS waypoint following using Nav2 and forwarding vehicle commands using CAN communication.
+This repository contains a ROS2 package for an autonomous vehicle project, demonstrating GPS navigation between two locations using custom scripts, open-source packages and CAN communication.

 ## Requirements
 1. Ensure ROS workspace is sourced